MiniMinja/GameDocs/CardGame/DesignDoc.md

 # Overview

-A deck-builder where you need to collect minerals that you can combine to create powerful potions.
-Go on a (randomly generated) dungeon-crawling quest to face enemies on a 1-on-1 duel, eventually facing the final boss to win the game.
+A basic deck-builder where you need to collect minerals

 You select a class.

 # Core loop

 The overall objective is to bring the opponent health to 0.

+At the beginning of your turn, all status effects on you take effect (same goes for opponenet).

 Each turn you can choose 1 out of 5 options: